Smart technology is changing how we spot marine pests before they spread

 For decades, checking boats for marine pests has relied on a simple but logistically difficult method: sending divers underwater to visually inspect hulls, propellers and niche areas.

 The researchers tested multiple approaches.
-Traditional computer vision models were good at spotting the obvious, such as very clean or very dirty hulls, but struggled with the grey area in between, where early-stage pests often hide.
-AI language models, when carefully guided with official LoF rules, performed surprisingly well, offering not just a score but a written explanation of what they could see and why it mattered.
+Traditional computer vision models were good at spotting the obvious, such as very clean or very dirty hulls, but struggled with the continuum in between, where early-stage pests often hide.
+AI language models, when carefully guided with official Level of Fouling (LoF) rules, performed surprisingly well, offering not just a LoF score but a written explanation of what they could see and why it mattered.

-Most promising of all was the idea of hybrid systems combining image analysis with AI reasoning to estimate fouling coverage and explain the risk in plain language.
+Most promising of all was the idea of hybrid systems combining image analysis with AI reasoning to estimate fouling coverage and explain the risk in plain language in real time.